Forvar/utilities/docker-django-deploy/README.md

 * `./manage.sh start`
 * Go to http://127.0.0.1:7480 to see if it works

+### Pull

+To pull from the repository, a shortcut was added to the manage.sh script.
+It simply perform the *git pull* command inside the django project directory:
+* `./manage.sh pull`

 ### Attach

 To open a bash inside the docker image run: